boat

 After breakfast, disembarkation until 9:00 am.

-The itinerary is subject to change due to local conditions and current weather conditions.
+The route may be changed or reversed due to local conditions, harbour capacity utilisation and current weather conditions.

 What's included…